 The Microscopy and Imaging Facility (MIF) was established as an interdepartmental lab, with the purpose of aiding in the research of the Museum's scientific community.
 The mission of the MIF is to provide an interdepartmental facility that contains state-of-the-art imaging instruments and image analysis software that would otherwise be too expensive for individual departments to purchase and maintain.
 The MIF staff is trained to provide expert assistance in the use of all the equipment found in the lab.

 The SEM utilizes electron optics to obtain magnifications well above that of a light microscope.
 The MIF houses both a field emission SEM, capable of resolving details on coated samples as small as 2 nanometers, and an environmental pressure SEM, capable of imaging both uncoated and wet samples.
 In addition to imaging, each SEM can be used to study the elemental make up of samples through x-ray microanalysis or energy dispersive spectroscopy (EDS).
+Additionally, we have a new Electron Backscatter Diffraction (EBSD) detector attached to the EVO60, which analyzes crystal structure.

 The CLSM is an instrument used to image small, transparent and fluorescent specimens.
 Its strength lies in its ability to obtain clear optical sections of such specimens without the need for mechanical sectioning.
 The 2-D optical sections can be reconstructed into a 3-D object for final analysis.
 In addition, the CLSM is capable of imaging small opaque objects using a reflected light signal.
 Such imaging can provide researchers with valuable quantitative volume and surface measurements that would otherwise be difficult to obtain.